【Oshi no Ko】 Minato Ward, Tokyo

 Privacy Consideration

-Consideration During Crowded Times
+Consideration During Busy Times

 Conclusion: The Deep Connection Between “Oshi no Ko” and Minato Ward, Tokyo